alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 5.1 =

+* New Feature: New settings fields for user Date of Birth, Gender and Activity Level
+* Improvement: Sidebar stats layout in admin area compressed.

 = 5.0 =

 * New Feature: New and improved admin interface for interacting with your user's data!